After five rounds of draft picks, Twins will be in race to sign undrafted free agents

 The coronavirus pandemic has put the regular season in jeopardy and is doing a number on the draft.
 Based on an agreement with the players’ union, the league had the authority to shrink the draft to as few as five rounds, which is the number it settled on.
 Any undrafted player then can sign with a team for $20,000, a way the league can reduce costs.

-The Twins could have had as many as six picks in the draft, but they forfeited their third-rounder when they signed free agent Josh Donaldson and dealt their competitive balance round B pick to the Dodgers as part of the trade for Kenta Maeda.
-After the draft wraps up on Thursday, clubs will turn their full attention to that large free agent pool.
-And some feel it will be like colleges trying to recruit blue-chip prospects.
+The Twins could have had as many as six picks, but they forfeited their third-rounder when they signed free agent Josh Donaldson and dealt their competitive balance round B pick to the Dodgers as part of the trade for Kenta Maeda.
+After the draft wraps up on Thursday, clubs will turn their full attention to that large free-agent pool.
+And some feel it will be like colleges trying to recruit blue chip prospects.

 “That’s the unknown,” Twins President Dave St. Peter said.
 “That second part.”